AndyYuen/simple-argo-example/README.md

 Click + NEW APP and enter the parameters as shown:
 ![Kustomize Argo CD parameters Part1](images/kustomize-argoCD-deploy-1.jpg "Kustomize Argo CD parameters Part1")
-![Kustomize Argo CD parameters Part2](images/kustomize-argoCD-deploy-2.jpg "Kustomize Argo CD parameters Part2")
+![Kustomize Argo CD parameters Part2](images/kustomize-argoCD-deploy-2.jpg "Kustomize Argo CD parameters Part2") For the Kustomize section, you do not need to enter anything.
+The required parameters are filled in automatically.
 ![Argo CD parameters Part2](images/kustomize-argoCD-deploy-3.jpg "Kustomize Argo CD parameters Part3") And you will see the application you just created:
 ![Kustomize Argo CD Application](images/kustomize-application.jpg "Kustomize Argo CD Application")